dmuth/anthrocon-reg/wamp/README-1-Cygwin.txt

 - Download setup program from their site
 - Run program, choose to "install from Internet", with local files saved in a package directory
+- If installing from an Anthrocon distribution, choose "All" packages, as we have a subset installed
 - Recommended packages:
 	- Default install (quicker than selecting a bunch of packages by hand)
 	- devel/rcs